top of page

 However, you can still benefit from solar panels if you don’t have a south-facing roof.
 Green Business Watch calculated that south-east and south-west-facing solar panel installations typically generate 94% of the energy generated by a south-facing installation.

 Solar panels can also perform well on an east-facing or a west-facing roof, provided they receive a solid amount of sunlight for a good percentage of the day.
 Installations on either an east or a west-facing roof will benefit from optimising technology, which essentially works by micromanaging each solar panel to ensure that shaded panels aren’t impacting output from other panels that are in the sunlight.
-A good quality solar panel installation on an east or a west-facing roof can expect to generate around 80% of a south-facing installation’s energy output.
+A good quality solar panel installation on an east or a west-facing roof can expect to generate around 80% of a south-facing installation’s energy output

 A north-facing roof is the least favourable choice for solar panels because the amount of sunlight they will receive is very limited.
 However, although energy output will be limited, it is still possible to install solar panels on a north-facing roof provided that they can be positioned at a steep angle in order to capture as much reflected and indirect light as possible.
 It’s important to work with an experienced and trusted solar panel installer if you have a north-facing roof, as they will be best placed to determine whether your roof is suitable for solar panels and discuss potential alternatives if required.